hansemro/qmk_firmware/keyboards/masterkeys/prosrgb/readme.md

 Of the two methods available to unlock the processor, the ISP method is recommended as it does not require a JTAG debugger.

-### w/ ISP/Pin-Shorting Method (Recommended)
+### with ISP/Pin-Shorting Method (Recommended)

-* As of December 2022, Holtek ISP protocol support has not yet been merged to upstream `pok3rtool` repo.
+* As of January 2023, Holtek ISP protocol support has not yet been merged to upstream `pok3rtool` repo.
-    * `git clone https://github.com/hansemro/pok3rtool -b holtek-isp-libusb-dev`
+    * `git clone https://github.com/hansemro/pok3rtool -b holtek-isp-libusb-dev pok3rtool-isp`

 Short the SEL2 pins on the back of the PCB together then plug in the USB cable.
 Leave the pins shorted until IAP bootloader is flashed.